COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 The main cause of the failure of old communism or socialism is as follows.

-Without the freedom of speech and democratic systems, the planners of policies or their candidates cannot criticize one another and compete with one another and cannot be criticized by general citizens and selected through elections, the policies are not polished and became inadequate.
+Without the liberal right of freedom of speech and democratic systems in general, the planners of policies or their candidates cannot criticize one another and compete with one another and cannot be criticized by general citizens or selected through elections, the policies are not polished and became inappropriate.

 In addition, though there are struggles for powers in all groups including the proletariat, old communism or socialism ignored those in the proletariat.
-In order to prevent fierce struggle for power, citizens need to elect the holders of powers.
+In order to prevent fierce struggles for powers, citizens need to elect the holders of powers.
 Though elections are fierce, they are better than stark struggles.
-Without democratic systems, the candidate of the planners of the policies are absorbed in such struggle, not those who have the ability for such planning but those who have the ability and means for such struggle become the planners, and adequate policies are not planed.
+Without democratic systems, the candidate of the planners of the policies are absorbed in such struggles, not those who have the ability for such planning but those who have the ability and means for such struggles become the planners, and appropriate policies are not planed.
+In addition, if they had or had had appropriate abilities, they could not afford the time to plan, or their abilities would deteriorate, and they could not make adequate plans.

 That is, old communism or socialism failed because of the inadequacy of economic planning which should have been its specialty.

-Those were main cause of the failure of old communism or socialism.
-If those causes had been removed, they might have endured till the twentieth-first century.
-However, similar failures and disasters can be caused by some similar or distinct doctrines or causes.
+Those are the main cause of the failure of old communism or socialism.
+However, similar failures and disasters can be caused by some similar or distinct doctrines or dogmas.

 [PREVENTING THE DEVIATION FROM SOCIAL RIGHTS]

-If each state power had been separated into those two systems in the first half of the twentieth century, the conflict between capitalism the Cold War and the fierce expansion of arms including nuclear weapons would have been prevented.
-The public officers of the former system in each country would have protected liberal rights, democratic systems, and so on plainly and steadily while hearing loud and showy disputes in and around the latter system.
-The separation of each state power into those two systems not only will deal with the future but could have dealt with the past problems.
-However, from now on, more dreadful and disastrous doctrines, causes, autocracy, or totalitarianism may loom up.
-It is better that we soon separate each state power into those two systems.
+If each state power had been separated into those two systems in the first half of the twentieth century, the fierce conflict between capitalism and communism, the Cold War, and the fierce expansion of arms including nuclear weapons would have been prevented.
+The public officers in L system in each country would have protected liberal rights and democratic and separative systems inconspicuously and steadily while hearing loud and showy disputes in and around S system.
+The separation of each state power into those two systems not only cope with the present and future problems but could have coped with the past problems.

 PREVENTING THE DISORDERS WHICH THE SYSTEM OF THE HUMAN RULE SECURING SOCIAL RIGHTS TENDS TO FALL INTO FROM INFILTRATING THE SYSTEM OF THE RULE OF LAW PROTECTING LIBERAL RIGHTS

-As was explained earlier, it is the strict democratic system, the strict separation of the three powers, and the strict rule of law that need to function in the system of the rule of law protecting liberal rights.
-In contrast, simply, the security of social rights is to satisfy the daily desires of citizens, and it is human democratic systems that need to function in the system of the human rule of securing social rights.
-However, at the same time, the system of human rule tends to fall into manipulating public opinion, flattering the people, the majority's arrogance, excessively seeking national interest, and so on.
-Moreover, it is probable that some politicians who temporarily gather voters' support through only one enthusiastic election run wildly to autocracy, totalitarianism, and so on.
-Those are the disorders which the system of human rule tend to fall into.
-By separating each state power into those two systems of that of the rule of law protecting liberal rights and that of the human rule securing social rights and by making the chasm between them deeper, we can prevent those disorders which the latter tends to fall into from infiltrating the former.
+As was explained earlier, it is the strict democratic and separative systems (democratic systems including political rights, separations of powers including the separation of the three powers, and the rule of law) that need to function in the system of the rule of law protecting liberal rights (L system).
+In contrast, simply, the security of social rights is to satisfy the daily desires of citizens, and it is human democratic systems that need to function in the system of the human rule of securing social rights (S system).
+However, simultaneously, S system tends to fall into manipulating public opinion, flattering the people, the majority's arrogance, excessively seeking national interests, and so forth.
+Moreover, it is probable that some politicians or parties who temporarily gather voters' support through only one enthusiastic election and run wildly to autocracy, totalitarianism, and so forth.
+Those are the disorders which S system tend to fall into.
+By separating each state power into those two systems of L system and S system and by making the chasm between them deeper, we can prevent those disorders which S system tends to fall into from infiltrating the former.

 DISSOLVING GIGANTIC POWERS